nhsengland/futurenhs/FutureNHS.Data/README.md

 # The Solution Layout

-## FutureNHS.Data.MvcForum
+## FutureNHS.Data.Db
-The FutureNHS.Data.MvcForum is the MvcForum database solution.
+The FutureNHS.Data.Db is the database solution.
 All tables for groups, forums, posts etc etc

-## FutureNHS.Data.Identity
-The FutureNHS.Data.Identity is the identity database work - speak to Tim about seeding data here when we come to implement Asp.Net core identity (migration work)

 ## gulp
 The gulp tasks available will either build in debug (an admin user, constants like file status), or automation.